1587/speaking-exam/00-part4.md

 ```
 Hello sir, You will Depart from Singapore[ˌsɪŋəˈpɔː] at 2:30 PM on June the 17th，the flight No. is Oceanic Air 18，
-you will landing on Sydney at 17:30 PM same day.
+you will landing on Sydney at 5:30 PM same day.

-No, I sorry, according for the  itinerary, You will have dinner with Tom , The director, at 7:00 PM on Monday.
+No, I sorry, according for the  itinerary /aɪˈtɪnəreri/, You will have dinner with Tom , The director, at 7:00 PM on Monday.
+You will be staying at sheraton Hotel. at 8:00 PM on Monday.

 Hello sir, Your return information is as follows.
+You take a taxi from your hotel to the airport at 9:30 PM.
 Departure from Sydney at XX:XX PM on June 17th，the flight No. is Oceanic Air XX，
 you will landing on Singapore at XX:XX AM next day.